Tenth Acre Farm

 Livestock Manures:

 All kinds of garden-approved, composted manures are excellent soil conditioners.
 The only modern challenge is the potential for it to be contaminated with herbicide.
-Learn more about herbicide in manure.
+Learn more about herbicide contamination in manure.

 A Note on Manure Application Etiquette: Do not spread manure on frozen or waterlogged soil, or before a heavy rain.
 This will help to keep your local waterways clean and ensure valuable nutrients don’t wash away.